jjloomis/adobe-audition-basic-audio-editing/editing/deleting-sound-bite-from-track.md

-# Deleting a sound bite from a track
+# Deleting a Sound Bite from a Track

 Deleting a sound bite in an audio track removes it from the audio track.
 This does not delete the sound bite WAV file from your project folder.